-With all the recent press on Somali pirates and Kenyan killings, even the toughest wannabe G.I.
-Jane traveler could be forgiven for being more than a tad cautious about travelling through East Africa.
+After years of bad headlines about pirates and hijackings, sex tourism and terrible killings, even the toughest wannabe G.I.
+Jane travelette could be forgiven for being more than a tad cautious about travelling through East Africa.

 The country is probably known for three main things: big-game safari, amazing marathon runners and The Lion King.
 However, there is a host of differing cultures and religions within this one vast country; from the smog-filled bustle of Kenya’s capital city, Nairobi, to the Mombasa coast, which is the closest place to paradise that I have ever experienced.

 Landing at Jomo Kenyatta airport was a complete assault on the senses…everything you experience is so bright, colourful, and overwhelming.
 And with Nairobi’s crime statistics place above Johannesburg in Africa’s most dangerous cities, it’s easy to feel intimidated by the city dubbed “Nai-robbery”.
 However, by sticking to a few safety measures, such as traveling by taxi after dark and avoid being a conspicuous tourist (large camera, clean t-shirt and beige shorts), it’s easy to enjoy a hassle-free stay.